Overview

 The File Exporter service is meant to be used as a batch mechanism for exporting data to your data warehouse, either on a scheduled basis (e.g. nightly, weekly) or for ad hoc analyses.
 Data that populates feeds for the File Exporter service updates once daily at 2:00AM UTC.

-Visit Retrieving Data from Messaging Platform for a guide on how to interact with the File Exporter service.
+Visit Retrieving Data from ASAPP Messaging for a guide on how to interact with the File Exporter service.

 Use Case Example